joshburgess/redux-most/README.md

 Like `ofType`, `select` and `selectAny` are convenience utilities for filtering actions by a specific type or types.
 In `redux-observable`, `ofType` can optionally take multiple action types to filter on.
-In redux-most, we want to be more explicit, as it is generally a good practice in functional programming to prefer a known number of arguments over a variable amount of arguments.
+In `redux-most`, we want to be more explicit, as it is generally a good practice in functional programming to prefer a known number of arguments over a variable amount of arguments.
 Therefore, `select` is used when we want to filter by a single action type, and `selectAny` is used when we want to filter by multiple action types (via an array) simultaneously.